-How Ubisoft Used A/B Testing To Increase Lead Generation By 12%
+How Ubisoft Used A/B Testing To Increase Lead Generation

-Ubisoft Entertainment is a French video game publisher, headquartered in Paris, France.
+Ubisoft Entertainment is a French video game publisher headquartered in Paris, France.
 It is known for publishing games for several acclaimed video game franchises, including Assassin’s Creed, Just Dance, Far Cry, For Honor, and more.

-The company has presence in 6 continents and employs over 13,000 people.
+The company has a presence in 6 continents and employs over 13,000 people.
 The teams in Ubisoft’s worldwide network of studios and business offices deliver original and memorable gaming experiences across all popular platforms.

 The process began by studying the existing page to create a hypothesis that could be tested for improvement on the VWO platform.
 The stated objective was to improve lead generation for the game, For Honor, on the Buy Now page.
 The services team at VWO worked in tandem with Jenny’s team to achieve the desired objective.

-The Ubisoft team collected visitor data using heatmaps, scrollmaps, clickmaps and on-page surveys and analyzed the data to build a strong hypothesis for testing.
+The Ubisoft team collected visitor data using heatmaps, scrollmaps, clickmaps, and on-page surveys and analyzed the data to build a strong hypothesis for testing.
 The hypothesis was to reduce the up and down scroll and simplify the entire buying process.

 A/B testing of a new design for the Buy Now page based on the test hypothesis would demonstrate that the variation delivered more in terms of lead generations and conversion.